feyfree/book-notes/learning-spark-2nd-edition/03-Apache-Spark-Structured-Apis.md

 ### Rows

 A row in Spark is a generic Row object, containing one or more columns.
-Each col‐ umn may be of the same data type (e.g., integer or string), or they can have different types (integer, string, map, array, etc.).
-Because Row is an object in Spark and an ordered collection of fields, you can instantiate a Row in each of Spark’s supported lan‐ guages and access its fields by an index starting at 0:
+Each column may be of the same data type (e.g., integer or string), or they can have different types (integer, string, map, array, etc.).
+Because Row is an object in Spark and an ordered collection of fields, you can instantiate a Row in each of Spark’s supported languages and access its fields by an index starting at 0:

 ```shell
 >>> from pyspark.sql import Row